-- May cure prostate cancer in its early stages and can help extend life or eliminate symptoms in later stages
+- It may cure prostate cancer in its early stages and help extend life or eliminate symptoms later.

-- Most side effects are minor and decrease after therapy stops, especially when appropriate IMRT, seeds technique and equipment are used
+- Most side effects are minor and decrease after therapy stops, mainly when appropriate IMRT, seeds technique and equipment are used.

 Disadvantages of Radiation Therapy

-- Organs naturally move during treatment and the doctor sometimes cannot predict which way or how much organs will move.
-Organ movement can be caused by breathing, gas in the intestines or rectum, blood flow through the circulatory system and other natural bodily functions.
-When your organs move, the tumor may not get the right amount of radiation or other nearby organs may receive radiation they should not get.
+- Organs naturally move during treatment, and the doctor sometimes cannot predict which way or how many organs will move.
+Organ movement can be caused by breathing, gas in the intestines or rectum, blood flow through the circulatory system, and other natural bodily functions.
+When your organs move, the tumor may not get the right amount of radiation, or nearby organs may receive radiation they should not get.

-- May cause damage to healthy cells, leading to side effects
+- It may cause damage to healthy cells, leading to side effects

 - Skin reactions